-Do you have a family history of acquiring a certain disease?
+Do you have a family history of acquiring a specific disease?
 Or are you planning to have a child but afraid that he/she might inherit a trait you wouldn’t want to?
-Basically, genetic testing is the solution to all of these questions.
-The results of a genetic test confirms and eliminates the possibility of any suspected genetic disorder.
+Genetic testing is the solution to all of these questions.
+The results of a genetic test confirm and eliminate the possibility of any suspected genetic disorder.
 Such results will be highly advantageous for the early treatment and prevention of diseases.

 How Is Genetic Testing Done?

 There are a lot of types of genetic testing depending on what you want to test.
 Genetic testing can range from biochemical tests, molecular approach, or simply family history questionnaires.
 To perform a genetic test, a tissue from any organ that usually develops during pregnancy can be obtained.
 Examples of such are the placenta, amniotic fluid (pregnant woman’s water), bone marrow, or blood.

 Pros and Cons of Genetic Testing